eamonnk/appinfra/Modules/M04-Third Party and Open Source Tool integration with Azure/L05-Terraform with Azure/08-Run Terraform in Visual Studio Code.md

-You can also run **Terraform** configuuration files using Visual Studio Code.
+You can also run **Terraform** configuration files using Visual Studio Code.
 This leverages other services which can be integrated with Visual Studio Code

 There are two Visual Studio extensions required.
 - Azure Account